segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/onetrust/index.md

 ## Event Properties

-The following table lists event properties included with all events Segment receives from Braze.
+The following table lists event properties included with all events Segment receives from OneTrust.

 |  Property Name | Type | Description |
 |  ------ | ------ | ------ |